Revaluation

 Print

-Revaluation occurs every four years, as legislated by the Provincial Government, to update residential and commercial property values to align with current market values.
-The next revaluation will take place in 2025.
+Revaluation occurs every four years, as legislated by the Provincial Government, to update property values.
+2025 is a revaluation year and the next revaluation will take place in 2029.

 What is Assessment?

-Assessment is the process of placing value on a property (meaning land and any buildings or structures).
+Assessment is the process of placing value on a property (meaning land and/or any buildings or structures).

 What is Revaluation?

 Over time, the value of your property changes.
-Legislation in Saskatchewan requires revaluations to be completed every four years to reflect those changes.
-2025 will be the next Revaluation year.
+Legislation in Saskatchewan requires revaluations to be completed every four (4) years to reflect those changes.

 What does Revaluation mean for me?